You can easily make your wetsuit last longer. Salted water, sun, urine, and fingernails are the worst enemies of your favorite wetsuit.

-Don't forget that stitching makes holes in the neoprene, therefore, there's more water circulating.
-That is why you'll need to sew a blind stitch in your wetsuit.
-Alternatively, consider the flat lock stitch and single needle stitch.
+Don't forget that stitching punches tiny holes in the neoprene, which will cause small leaks.
+You'll need to sew a blind stitch in your wetsuit to counteract this problem.
+Alternatively, consider the flat lock stitch or single-needle stitch.
 A torn seam repair is quick and easy:

 1. Apply glue to both edges and allow it to dry for 10 minutes.

 2. Apply a second layer and allow it to cure for 2 minutes.